Do VidaLingua Android Dictionaries require an internet connection?

 How do I activate my subscription to Premium Features on a new device?

 Go to the Dictionary and tap the menu key to the right of the action bar.
 Select Premium features.
 Tap on the button labeled I'm Already Subscribed and enter your email.
-You will received a code to activate your subscription.
+Then tap Next to received an activation code by email.

 I purchased premium features or the paid version and I am still seeing ads.
 What could be the problem?